ystael/chicago-ug-math-bib/advanced/differential-topology.md

 retrospect I'd rather own Guillemin and Pollack, which proceeds a bit more geometrically and far less rigorously.
 The rigor is optional and can be filled in later.

-**[CJ]** I agree with Pete's assessment of the book, but not with his opinions on rigor.
+**[Chris Jeris]** I agree with Pete's assessment of the book, but not with his opinions on rigor.
 Hirsch is a good second differential topology book; after you see how all the touchy-feely stuff goes (move it a little bit to make it transverse), read Hirsch to see how it actually works, and how a nice theoretical framework can be constructed around the soft geometric ideas.
 I think it's indispensable to see how things are *done*.

 #### Lang, *Differential and Riemannian manifolds*